ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

     -   boolean
 -   Supported output:
     -   Text
-    -   One or more icons with colors via icon severity property
+    -   One or more Nimble icons (with colors via icon severity property)
     -   Nimble spinner
     -   Mixed icons and text
     -   (empty)